elizabeth-millicanbxsy/notes/README.md

 # 2024-01-17
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also contribute to your overall productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more effectively.

+# 2024-01-18
+- Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

+This quote reminds us that while efficiency is important in programming, optimizing code too early, without sufficient profiling or understanding the actual bottlenecks, can lead to unnecessary complexity and maintenance issues.
+It's better to first ensure correctness and readability, then optimize when data-backed evidence confirms a need for improvement.
+This principle encourages a thoughtful balance between performance and maintainability in software development.